Murasakiya

 About Murasakiya

-Murasakiya is a Nagoya venue with a verified price range of JPY 1,000–1,999.
-It is listed in Tabelog's 2023 Japanese traditional sweets / Japanese sweets cafe EAST 100, giving visitors a confirmed point of reference without relying on unverified menu, seating, payment, or address details.
+Murasakiya is a Nagoya venue with a price range of JPY 1,000–1,999.
+It is listed in Tabelog's 2023 Japanese traditional sweets / Japanese sweets cafe EAST 100, giving visitors a useful point of reference for planning.

-The verified public details are straightforward: Murasakiya is in Nagoya, sits in the JPY 1,000–1,999 range, keeps daytime hours.
+Murasakiya is in Nagoya, sits in the JPY 1,000–1,999 range, keeps daytime hours.
 It is open Monday through Friday from 9 AM to 5 PM, Saturday from 9 AM to 3 PM, closed Sunday.
-Beyond that, specific claims about seats, ordering format, individual items, drinks, parking, reservations, or payment methods are not confirmed here, so plan around the essentials rather than assuming a particular service style.
+For seats, ordering format, individual items, drinks, parking, reservations, or payment methods, check directly before you go rather than assuming a particular service style.

 Multi-Visit Strategy: What to Try Across Two or Three Stops